apify/apify-docs/docs/data_collection_fundamentals/save_to_csv.md

 description: Learn how to save the results of your scraper to a CSV file.
 menuWeight: 20.8
 paths:
-    - data_collection_fundamentals/save-to-csv
+    - data-collection-fundamentals/save-to-csv
 ---

 # [](#saving-to-csv) Saving results as a CSV

-In the last chapter we were able extract data about all the websites from the [Alexa Top Sites index](https://www.alexa.com/topsites).
+In the last chapter we were able collect data about all the websites from the [Alexa Top Sites index](https://www.alexa.com/topsites).
 That's great.
 But we ended up with results printed to the terminal, which is not very useful for further processing.
 In this chapter we'll learn how to save that data into a CSV file which you can then open in Excel or Google Sheets.

 ## [](#converting-to-csv) Converting to CSV